JsebastianUVPRQ/Notes-on-some-topics/pl_Obsidian/Fisica fundamental 5/Taller 3.md

 To determine the constant, we integrate over all solid angles to find the total cross-section.

 **Total Cross-section:**
-The total cross-section $\sigma $is the effective area that the target presents to the incoming projectile.
+The total cross-section $\sigma$ is the effective area that the target presents to the incoming projectile.
 For rigid spheres, this is simply the geometric cross-sectional area of the combined sphere:
 $$
 \sigma = \pi (r_A + r_B)^2.
 $$